Transfer Learning for Contextual Multi-armed Bandits: Minimax Rate of Convergence

-We can see that (\ref{eq:minimax-rate-conventional}) is a special case of (\ref{eq:minimax-rate}) by setting $n_{P}=0$. \item Compared with the regret (\ref{eq:minimax-rate-conventional}) in the standard setting, we can see that incorporating the source data leads to a faster convergence rate of the regret (\ref{eq:minimax-rate}) for transfer learning.
-The reduced regret quantifies the information allowed to be transferred from the source data to the target bandit, with a precise characterization of the dependence on the smoothness parameter $\beta$, dimension $d$, transfer exponent $\gamma$ and exploration coefficient $\kappa$. \item Due to the difference between the source and target distributions, it is natural to expect that the value of the source data is different from that of the target data.
-This intuition is illustrated in (\ref{eq:minimax-rate}) where we can view $(\kappa n_{P})^{\frac{d+2\beta}{d+2\beta+\gamma}}$ as the effective sample size provided by the source data.
-Moreover, since the parameters $\kappa \in [0,1]$ and $\frac{d+2\beta}{d+2\beta+\gamma}\leq1$ for $\gamma\geq0$, the minimax regret (\ref{eq:minimax-rate}) further implies that the samples from the source data are always inferior in the context of nonparametric contextual multi-armed bandits unless $P = Q$. \item We proceed to examine the roles of the parameters defined for transfer learning.
-As discussed intuitively in Section~\ref{sec:Problem-formulation}, the difficulty of transfer learning grows with the value of the transfer exponent $\gamma$.
-This point is justified theoretically in (\ref{eq:minimax-rate}), showing that a small value of $\gamma$ will create a faster convergence rate of the regret. \item Turning to the exploration coefficient $\kappa$, the dependence of the minimax rate (\ref{eq:minimax-rate}) on $\kappa$ also reveals that in order to achieve reliable transfer learning, the arms pulled in the source data should not concentrate on a small set of arms.
-When $\kappa = 0$, the effective auxiliary sample size is zero.
-To see this, let us consider a three-armed bandit problem where the policy in the source domain only selects arm $3$.
-In such a case, even if the auxiliary sample size $n_P$ goes to infinity which informs us of the true value of the reward function $f_{3}(x)$ of arm $3$, we are still faced with a two-armed bandit problem with the minimax rate of convergence of the regret given by $n_{Q}^{1-\frac{\beta(1+\alpha)}{d+2\beta}}$.
-This means that one cannot hope to substantially reduce the regret if the auxiliary dataset is not highly-exploratory. \item Finally, we note that the minimax lower bound (\ref{eq:lower-bound-oracle}) in Theorem~\ref{thm:lower-bound} is identical to that in \citet{kpotufe2021marginal} established for the classification setting.
-This means even if we can observe the rewards generated from all the arms at each round, it is impossible to design a policy to improve the regret bound (\ref{eq:lower-bound-oracle}) as a function of $n_P$ and $n_Q$.
-Intuitively, this implies that although we are faced with the challenge of sequential decision-making, the hardness of nonparametric estimation controls the complexity of the problem of transfer learning for nonparametric contextual multi-armed bandits.
+We can see that (\ref{eq:minimax-rate-conventional}) is a special case of (\ref{eq:minimax-rate}) by setting $n_{P}=0$. \item Comparing the minimax regret (\ref{eq:minimax-rate}) in the transfer learning setting with the minimax regret (\ref{eq:minimax-rate-conventional}) in the standard setting, it becomes evident that the incorporation of source data leads to a faster convergence rate of the regret.
+The reduced regret quantifies the information allowed to be transferred from the source data to the target bandit, with a precise characterization of the dependence on the smoothness $\beta$, dimension $d$, transfer exponent $\gamma$, and exploration coefficient $\kappa$. \item Due to the difference between the source and target distributions, it is reasonable to anticipate that the value of the source data differs from that of the target data.
+This intuition is elucidated in (\ref{eq:minimax-rate}) where we can interpret $(\kappa n_{P})^{\frac{d+2\beta}{d+2\beta+\gamma}}$ as the effective sample size provided by the source data.
+Moreover, given that $\kappa \in [0,1]$ and $\frac{d+2\beta}{d+2\beta+\gamma}\leq1$ for $\gamma\geq0$, the minimax regret (\ref{eq:minimax-rate}) further suggests that the samples from the source dataset are always inferior unless $P = Q$ in the context of nonparametric contextual multi-armed bandits. \item We proceed to examine the roles of the parameters introduced for transfer learning.
+As we intuitively discussed in Section~\ref{sec:Problem-formulation}, the challenge of transfer learning becomes more formidable as the transfer exponent $\gamma$ increases.
+This observation is validated theoretically in (\ref{eq:minimax-rate}), demonstrating that a smaller value of $\gamma$ results in a faster convergence rate of the regret. \item Shifting our focus to the exploration coefficient $\kappa$, we can see that the dependence of the minimax rate (\ref{eq:minimax-rate}) on $\kappa$ underscores the importance of extensive exploration in the source data in order to achieve reliable transfer learning.
+When $\kappa = 0$, the effective source sample size is zero.
+To see this, let us consider a three-armed bandit problem where the policy in the source domain exclusively selects arm $3$.
+In such a case, even if the source sample size $n_P$ were to go to infinity which provides us with precise knowledge of the reward function $f_{3}(x)$ of arm $3$, we would still be confronted with a two-armed bandit problem, with minimax rate of convergence of the regret given by $n_{Q}^{1-\frac{\beta(1+\alpha)}{d+2\beta}}$.
+This indicates that a substantial reduction in regret cannot be expected unless the source dataset is highly exploratory. \item We would like to remark that the minimax lower bound (\ref{eq:lower-bound-oracle}) in Theorem~\ref{thm:lower-bound} is the same as the one established for the classification setting in \citet{kpotufe2021marginal}.
+This means that even if we can observe the rewards generated by all the arms in each round, it remains impossible to design a policy that can improve the regret upper bound (\ref{eq:lower-bound-oracle}) in terms of $n_P$ and $n_Q$.
+Intuitively, this implies that although we are faced with the challenge of sequential decision-making, the hardness of nonparametric estimation ultimately dictates the complexity of transfer learning for nonparametric contextual multi-armed bandits.

 \end{itemize}